 After Pregnancy

-If you could not get a life insurance policy during pregnancy, the best time to reapply is 30-40 days after childbirth.
+If you cannot get a life insurance policy during pregnancy, the best time to reapply is 30-40 days after childbirth.
 By this time, you will likely lose some of the weight you gained during pregnancy.
-Also, by now complications related to pregnancy, like high cholesterol, should be resolved.
+Also, by now, complications related to pregnancy, like high cholesterol, should be resolved.

 That said, gestational diabetes and postpartum depression can increase your rates for the next few years.
-An independent life insurance broker, like Dundas Life, can help you find a provider that is more accommodating with such diagnoses.
+An independent life insurance broker, like Dundas Life, can help you find a more accommodating provider with such diagnoses.

 Planning to be a stay-at-home parent?
 You should still consider coverage

 This is where a life insurance policy for a stay-at-home parent can come in.
-It provides the surviving spouse with money to cover all jobs that the stay-at-home parent provided for free.
+It provides the surviving spouse with money to cover all jobs the stay-at-home parent provides for free.

-Which brings us to another question — how much coverage should a stay-at-home parent get?
+This brings us to another question: How much coverage should a stay-at-home parent get?

-There is no single, objective answer to this question because every family is unique.
-The general rule of thumb is to get to a 15- to 20-year policy with enough death benefit to cover childcare and housekeeping costs.
-A 15- to 20-year term policy is usually satisfactory because by this time your children will be fully grown.
+There is no single objective answer to this question because every family is unique.
+The general rule of thumb is to get to a 15- to 20-year policy with enough death benefits to cover childcare and housekeeping costs.
+A 15- to 20-year term policy is usually satisfactory because your children will be fully grown by this time.

 Should you name your child as a life insurance beneficiary in Canada?